RachaelDavou/Multi-Agent-AI-Academic-Assistant/README.md

 - Chunk overlap preserves context across split boundaries
 - Only `.pdf`, `.docx`, and `.txt` files are indexed — other file types are ignored

-See `notebooks/academic_assistant_demo.ipynb` for a full walkthrough of the pipeline.

 ## Submission Links